 The Vulcan Materials Academic Success Center

 The Vulcan Materials Academic Success Center (VMASC) promotes and fosters undergraduate student success, enhances academic performance, and inspires students to achieve their academic, professional, and personal goals.
 Our resources are intentionally designed to facilitate experiences that encourage student persistence and prepare students for life after graduation.

 Academic advising at UAB supports the teaching and learning mission of the University by guiding students through their academic journey and helping students understand the value of achieving their goals in and out of the classroom.
 The Exploratory Advising initiative is designed to support students who have not declared a major, or are considering changing their major, and want to think more critically about the options among all of UAB's degree-granting programs.
 Our team of Academic Advisors are professionally trained to assist you as you prepare to declare your major and define your career interests.
 We feel strongly that Academic advising captures the essence of a student’s potential by focusing on the development of a mutually beneficial academic and graduation plan of action.
 To make an appointment with your Academic Advisor, please visit us here.

-Supplemental Instruction (SI) is an academic support model that utilizes peer-assisted study sessions to improve student retention and success within targeted, historically difficult courses.
+Supplemental Instruction (SI) is an academic support model that utilizes peer-assisted study sessions to improve student persistence and success within specific, historically difficult courses.
 The weekly review sessions are facilitated by “SI Leaders”, students who have previously done well in the course (received an A or B) and who attend all class lectures, take notes, and work directly with the course’s faculty.
 The program encourages collaborative learning and shows students how to integrate course content and study skills.
 SI is a free and voluntary service.